hiyali/vue-smooth-picker/README.md

 [![NPM Description](https://nodei.co/npm/vue-smooth-picker.png?downloads=true&stars=true)](https://npmjs.org/package/vue-smooth-picker)

 > A SmoothPicker for Vue 2, it looks like iOS native datetime picker.
+If you want to a component when your user need to select some option / date / time / other etc. You can use this.

 ## Take a look